The Best Christian Parenting Books

 Wild Things: The Art of Nurturing Boys

 Wild Things: The Art of Nurturing Boys is going to give you hope and encouragement as you journey down the path of parenting boys who are becoming young Christian men.
 The authors have a total of 5 boys between them and you’ll likely relate to many of the personal stories they share.
+Dive deep into understanding the physical, spiritual, and emotional needs of boys.
 A must-read for anyone raising boys.

 Boys Should Be Boys: 7 Secrets to Raising Healthy Sons

 As you’re navigating the world of parenting boys with a Christian mindset, make sure to read Boys Should Be Boys.
-Although often wild and climbing the walls, you’ll be reminded of the importance of setting and maintaining expectations and boundaries.
+Although often wild and climbing the walls, you’ll be reminded of the importance of setting and maintaining expectations and boundaries for your son(s).
 In a world that continually tells us who we should be, this book will encourage you to stay the course of creating a home with boundaries, expectations, as well as teaching you ways to have important conversations.

 Best Parenting Books for Dads